 As you increase your following, don’t neglect the power of a strong email list.
 Direct your social media followers and future shoppers to your brand website or a separate information form where they can provide their email addresses in exchange for ongoing information on promotions, giveaways, and new product releases.

 Once you launch your online storefront and begin taking orders, your last step toward long-term profitability is ongoing monitoring and optimization.
 Tools like Google Analytics can help you monitor business metrics like website traffic, bounce rate, and conversion rates to make more calculated decisions on optimizing your site and adjusting your marketing strategies.

 Customer feedback will also be crucial for continuous company growth, as customer reviews allow you to identify operational flaws or products that could impact the customer experience.
-Be sure to follow up with customers via email after they make a purchase or encourage them to leave a review on their overall shopping experience and purchased products.
+Be sure to follow up with customers via email after they purchase or encourage them to leave a review on their overall shopping experience and purchased products.

 As you navigate your POD service options, check out Gelato’s expansive catalog of t-shirt products.
 From men's polycotton crewnecks to children’s organic tees, we have the style and fit for every customer.
-And with production and delivery in more than 30 countries, our sustainable business model allows for speedier delivery with a smaller carbon footprint — yes, really!
+And with production and delivery in more than 30 countries, our sustainable business model allows for speedier delivery with a smaller carbon footprint — yes!

 Launch your t-shirt company today when you start selling with Gelato.